gunn/covid-19-scripts/README.md

 # COVID-19 scripts

 ## Status
 A work in progress.
-Fetches but does not process data.
+Fetches data for all US counties and adds per 100,000 rates.

 ## Goals
 * Get the most fine-grained data possible per region.
 Currently we have a county-level data for the US, but only a single figure for most other countries